22 Free Policy Brief Templates & Examples (How to Write)

 Step II: Explain the scope of the problem

-Other than merely knowing about the problem, it is also necessary to get to know the scope of it.
-This is the extent to which the problem straddles.
-The extent here may be geographical, time-wise, frequency, pattern, or even severity-wise.
+Other than merely knowing about the problem, it is also necessary to get to know โit.
+This is the extent to which the problem straddles may be geographical, time-wise, frequency-wise, pattern-wise, or even severity-wise.
 Stating this timeline well is a sure way of avoiding ambiguity.

 Who do these problems affect?
-A problem may typically affect many cadres of persons at a time.
+A problem may typically affect many groups of people at a time.
 It is important that you identify the primary target group.
 These are the people who are worst affected by the menace.
 Also of importance is how the problem particularly places them at a disadvantage and not any other.

 Basic Contents of a Policy Brief

 Policy briefs come in various shapes and sizes.
-That is because they are designed and targeted at varying persons and end-users.
+That is because they are designed and targeted at different people and end-users.
 Notwithstanding these differences, they contain some common parts, components, and pieces of information.
-These are:

-• Title: A short, informative and wholesome summary of the entire length and breadth of the policy brief
+- Title: A short, informative, and wholesome summary of the entire length and breadth of the document.

-• Executive Summary: It is the summary of the entire Brief in two or three sentences.
+- Executive Summary: It is the summary in two or three sentences.
 The summary emphasizes the relevance of the policy to the targeted audience.

-• Introduction: This is a short explanation of the policy statement and why it is important.
-The explanation appears at the top of the policy brief for all to see.
+- Introduction: This is a short explanation of the policy statement and why it is important.
+The explanation appears at the top of the document for all to see.

-• Conclusion: The conclusion reinforces the introduction of the Brief.
-It basically recaps the entire scope of the Brief in a manner that is concise and to the point.
+- Conclusion: The conclusion reinforces the introduction.
+It โrecaps the entire scope of the brief in a manner that is concise and to the point.

-• References and Suggested Sources: To help your readers to comprehend the research and its recommendations well, you have to incorporate some references for further independent reading.
+- References and Suggested Sources: To help your readers comprehend the research and its recommendations well, you have to incorporate some references for further independent reading.

-• Acknowledgments, Disclaimers, and Author Details: This is the moment to say thank you to those who helped you to draft the policy brief in any way, shape, or form.
+- Acknowledgments, Disclaimers, and Author Details: This is the moment to say thank you to those who helped you draft the policy brief in any way, shape, or form.
 The same extends to the sources of funding you relied on to conduct the research.

 Tips for an Effective Policy Brief

-To be able to draft an award-winning policy brief, you have to adhere to some hot tips.
+To be able to draft an award-winning document, you have to adhere to some hot tips.
 Below are some of the tips that have consistently delivered better outcomes over the years:

 Be concise and to the point

-As always, it is important that you maintain the entire Brief as concise and to the point as possible.
+As always, it is important that you keep the entire document as concise and to the point as possible.
 Remember, you are not re-writing the entire policy.
 You are merely providing a summary of the contents for the readers to have a clear picture of what the paper is all about.

 Use active voice

-It is always necessary that you use active voice all along.
+It is always necessary that you use an active voice.
 Active words are generally easier to comprehend than passive words.
 They also tend to draw a connection between the readers of the posts and the problem that is being addressed.

 Highlight the potential benefits